CRISTIAN MĂCELARU

 Photo credit: Ben Knabe

-In 2020, Măcelaru received a GRAMMY® Award for conducting the Decca Classics recording of Wynton Marsalis’ Violin Concerto with Nicola Benedetti and the Philadelphia Orchestra.
-He has released an array of albums including the complete symphonies of Saint-Saëns on Warner Classics with the Orchestre National de France as well as albums featuring works by Bartók and Dvořák on Linn Records with the WDR Sinfonieorchester.
+An accomplished recording artist, Măcelaru received a 2019 GRAMMY® Award for conducting the Decca Classics recording of Wynton Marsalis’s Violin Concerto with Nicola Benedetti and The Philadelphia Orchestra.
+His most recent albums include a February 2026 recording of works by the long-overlooked French composer Elsa Barraine, recorded by the Orchestre National de France on Warner Classics, and the September 2025 release of Ravel Paris 2025 with the ONF on Naïve Records, a celebration of the 150th anniversary of Maurice Ravel’s birth.
+His 2024 recording of George Enescu’s Symphonies Nos.
+1-3 and Romanian Rhapsodies on Deutsche Grammophon won the Diapason d’Or of the Year and Choc Classica de l'Année.
+His discography also includes the complete symphonies of Saint-Saëns on Warner Classics with the Orchestre National de France, as well as recordings featuring works by Bartók, Dvořák and Rachmaninoff on Linn Records with the WDR Sinfonieorchester.
 Măcelaru’s Linn Records album, Brahms: Piano Concertos with Simon Trpčeski and the WDR Sinfonieorchester, was featured in Classic FM’s November 2023 “Album of the Week” as well as BBC Music Magazine’s January 2024 “Concerto Choice.”
-His highly anticipated recording of Enescu’s Symphonies 1-3 and the composer’s two Romanian Rhapsodies with the Orchestre National de France was released in April 2024 on Deutsche Grammophon.
-The album was featured on WRTI’s June 2024 “Best Classical Music Albums Released in 2024 (So Far)”.

-He also makes a great effort to open classical music to a broader audience through accessibility and education.
-In his role as Chief Conductor with the WDR Sinfonieorchester, he created the ensemble’s Kurz und Klassic program, in which he shares personal insight into each of the major compositions chosen for performance.
+Măcelaru is deeply committed to education, accessibility and audience engagement.
+In his role as Chief Conductor with the WDR Sinfonieorchester, he created the ensemble’s Kurz und Klassik program, in which he shares personal insight into each of the major compositions chosen for performance.
 This video series has built a significant following, a testament to Măcelaru's continued impact in bringing audiences closer to the music.
 With the Orchestre National de France, he created a new series of concerts, L’œuvre augmentée, conceived to deepen patrons’ appreciation of the music by offering insights into the themes and backgrounds of the works presented.
 Most recently, in his Artistic Director role with the George Enescu Festival and Competition, Măcelaru has created a new series of concerts for children as part of an initiative to enrich and modernize the festival.
 Emphasizing contemporary compositions, these programs enhance listeners’ appreciation of the music while promoting social values of equality, empowerment and diversity.
 He has also increased invitations for women conductors and implemented mental and physical well-being sessions for Competition participants.
 Through a historic collaboration with organizations including Romania’s Special Olympics, Măcelaru and the Festival are striving to modernize Romania’s concert halls to make them more accessible.
 For the 2024 George Enescu International Competition, Măcelaru and competition organizers received a record-breaking 555 applications from 57 countries.

-Măcelaru devotes significant time to mentoring young musicians in his capacity as an educator, continuing the great legacy of the Cabrillo Conductors / Composers Workshop that brings together the Cabrillo Festival Orchestra and leading faculty with early career conductors and composers for a professional training program focused on the creation and performance of new music.
-He also holds annual conducting masterclasses in Timisoara with the Romanian Chamber Orchestra and each year calls for scores from young Romanian composers.
+Măcelaru devotes significant time to mentoring young musicians in his capacity as an educator, continuing the great legacy of the Cabrillo Conductors / Composers Workshop that brings together the Cabrillo Festival Orchestra and leading faculty with early-career conductors and composers for a professional training program focused on the creation and performance of new music.
+He also holds annual conducting masterclasses in Timișoara, Romania, with the Romanian Chamber Orchestra, and each year calls for scores from young Romanian composers.
 More than 40 compositions thus far have been written through this initiative.
-This season, Măcelaru will also work with young musicians during his residency at the Kronberg Academy in Germany.
+This past season, Măcelaru also worked with young musicians during his residency at the Kronberg Academy in Germany.

-Măcelaru was born in Timișoara, Romania and comes from a musical family.
-As the youngest of ten children, all of whom received instrumental lessons at an early age, Măcelaru excelled on the violin.
-His studies took him from Romania to the Interlochen Arts Academy in Michigan, University of Miami in Florida and Rice University in Houston, where he studied conducting with Larry Rachleff.
+Măcelaru was born in Timișoara, Romania, and comes from a musical family.
+As the youngest of ten children, all of whom received instrumental lessons at an early age, Măcelaru moved at age 17 to the United States to attend the Interlochen Arts Academy in Michigan, where he served as concertmaster of the Arts Academy Orchestra.
+He pursued his higher education at the University of Miami in Florida and Rice University’s Shepherd School of Music in Houston, where he studied conducting with Larry Rachleff.
 He then deepened his knowledge at Tanglewood Music Center and Aspen Music Festival in masterclasses with David Zinman, Rafael Frühbeck de Burgos, Oliver Knussen and Stefan Asbury.

 Măcelaru was the youngest concertmaster in the history of the Miami Symphony Orchestra and made his Carnegie Hall debut with that orchestra at the age of 19.
 He also played in the first violin section of the Houston Symphony for two seasons.
 His international career was launched in 2012 when he was asked to step in for Pierre Boulez with the Chicago Symphony Orchestra.
 During that same year, he received the Solti Emerging Conductor Award, followed by the Solti Conducting Award in 2014.